Rafnarok335/Rafnarok335/README.md

 # Hi there 👋

 My name is Mohammad Fahad Al Rafi.
-I am a fresh graduate in Computer Science and Engineering at [United International University](https://www.uiu.ac.bd/) in Bangladesh.
+I am a current master's student in Web Communication Design at [University of Southern Denmark](https://www.sdu.dk/en) in Denamrk.
 Hard working and passionate about software development and data science.
 I am a team player and can lead a group with total composure.
+I have previously served as an Officer in [Eastern Bank PLC](https://www.ebl.com.bd/)

 ### My Interests